Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 ### Existing Features

-On arriving at the page, you can see three different containers.
+Upon arriving at the page, you can see three different containers.

-First one named as Dashboard, which contains the:
+First one named as Dashboard, contains the:

 - logo,
 - the name of the game,